doctest/doctest/scripts/random_dev_notes.md

+make sure all relevant parts of the reporters can be accessed from the doctest namespace without the need for detail

+fix discoverability of subcases

+add LIKELY & friends for the conditions of asserts - look at BOOST_LIKELY, ppk_assert, foonathan/debug_assert, etc

+try this for silencing unused variables & stuff when disabled: (void)(true ? (void)0 : ((void)(expression)))

 user command line options...?

 https://github.com/catchorg/Catch2/commit/de36b2ada6e4593a9a32c4c86cd47d4bc002b148

-rethink static code analisys suppressions - users shouldn't have to use the same flags for code which uses doctest macros/types
+rethink static code analysis suppressions - users shouldn't have to use the same flags for code which uses doctest macros/types

 try to forward declare std::string and specialize the string maker for it or something like that